How to look for records of... Lunatic asylums, psychiatric hospitals and mental health

 Accounts were supposed to be submitted annually by the committee to the Chancery Master.
 These are easy to find (if they survive) by checking the indexes – in IND 1 – to C 101, the Chancery Masters’ accounts.

-Official visitors’ reports on Chancery lunatics, from 1879 (with a 75 year closure) are in LCO 10: they give name, address, age, income and allowance.
+Official visitors’ reports on Chancery lunatics, from 1879 (with a 75 year closure) are in LCO 10.
+They provide

 All of the publications below are available in The National Archives’ library at Kew.